PrakarshPanwar/VulkanEngine/README.md

 cmake --build build --config Release --target tracy-profiler --parallel
 ```
 This will build the Tracy Profiler Executable.
 Repeat similar steps but in base tracy directory to build TracyClient.lib.
 I have also included a Simple Batch Script [TracyLaunchProfiler](TracyLaunchProfiler.bat) to launch the profiler without any hassle.
 If you don't want tracy profiler just disable `VK_SET_TRACY_PROFILER` in [Core.h](VulkanCore/src/VulkanCore/Core/Core.h)

+### Linux
+1. Open Tracy submodule folder in CLion.
+2. Right Click on root CMakeLists.txt and click on **Load CMake Project**.
+3. Add Release Config using CLion and hit build.
+4. Alternative method can also be removing [libTracyClient.a](VulkanCore/CMakeLists.txt) and adding **TracyClient.cpp** from submodule.

 ## Screenshots
 1. Main Editor Layer UI